Breast Cancer Risk Assessments: What You Need to Know

 High risk is 20% or greater.

-The best, and often easiest, way to find out whether you’re at average, intermediate, or high risk for breast cancer is to ask your primary care doctor or gynecologist to do a risk assessment.
-Another option is getting a risk assessment at a breast clinic or genetics clinic.
+The best, and often easiest, way to find out whether you’re at average, intermediate, or high risk for breast cancer is to ask your primary care doctor, gynecologist, or a provider at a breast clinic or genetics clinic to do a risk assessment.

 Your healthcare provider may suggest that you get genetic testing if you haven’t done so already and you have certain risk factors such as a family history of breast cancer.